-The Company has a revolving loan facility with a syndicate of financial institutions authorized to a maximum of \$100,000,000 (2022 - \$100,000,000).
-The Company may request an increase to the loan facility to a maximum amount of up to \$150,000,000 by providing one or more accordion notices, which are subject to approval by the syndicate.
+The Company has a revolving loan facility with a syndicate of financial institutions authorized to a maximum of \$130,000,000 (2023 - \$100,000,000) and may request an increase to the loan facility to a maximum amount of up to \$180,000,000 by providing one or more accordion notices, which are subject to approval by the syndicate.
 The Company pays a floating rate of interest for the loan facility.
 The interest is dependent on the bank prime rate or the Canadian Overnight Repo Rate Average or a combination thereof, as chosen by the management.
-Under the agreement, the Company must maintain EBITDA to interest expense ratio of not less than 3.5:1, to be measured and reported quarterly.
+Under the agreement, the Company must maintain EBITDA to interest expense ratio of greater than 3.5:1, to be measured and reported quarterly.
 The Company must also maintain total debt to tangible net worth ratio of not greater than 0.75:1, to be measured and reported quarterly.
-The Company was in compliance with all covenants as at December 31, 2023 and December 31, 2022.
+The Company was in compliance with all covenants as at December 31, 2024 and December 31, 2023.